How Much Does ProtonVPN Cost?

-Given their strict data logging policy, their Swiss jurisdiction (which puts them outside of international intelligence-sharing agreements), and strong encryption protocols, ProtonVPN is one of the most trustworthy and secure VPNs on the market.
+Given its strict data logging policy, its Swiss jurisdiction (which puts the company outside of international intelligence-sharing agreements), and its strong encryption protocols, ProtonVPN is one of the most trustworthy and secure VPNs on the market.

 Is ProtonVPN really free?

-Yes, ProtonVPN has a free option that’s more than just a free trial; it’s a more basic, pared-down version of their paid VPN.
-It is completely free, with no payment information necessary to sign up.
-ProtonVPN keeps the free version free by subsidizing it from the revenue earned from the paid versions.
+Yes, ProtonVPN has a free option that’s more than just a free trial; it’s a more basic, pared-down version of its paid VPN.
+You’ll get access to 26 servers in three server locations, lower VPN speeds, and no access to Netflix, torrent, or P2P servers.
+It is completely free, however, with no payment information necessary to sign up.
+ProtonVPN keeps the free version free by subsidizing it from the revenue the company earned from the paid versions.

 Does ProtonVPN work with Netflix?